patndy/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 13. Print a number with 2 decimal places
 14. Displays in base 16
 15. encodes and decodes text using the rot13 encryption
 16. Prints every other line from the input
+17. the two numbers stored in the environment variables